pleachcx/encore_gatsby/content/pages/home.md

 ## **Our approach**

 It takes a team of people to prepare a home for sale from stylists to trades.
+Leave it with us and save yourself both time and money.

-At Encore Home Staging, we offer you the convenience of dealing with one person from start to finish.
-One of our experienced and friendly client managers will ensure that everything is done so that your home is market ready.
-Just leave it with us!
+At Encore Home Staging, you can deal with one person from start to finish.
+Our experienced and friendly client managers ensure that everything is done so that your home is market ready.

 ## **3 steps to  prepare your home for sale:**